Staff

 Abdulrazzaq Al-Saiedi, MPA

-Al-Saiedi is an author and expert in human rights and transitional justice.
-Prior to joining PHR, he worked as a human rights/transitional justice officer at the United Nations Support Mission in Libya, where he developed and implemented advocacy strategies to build transitional justice processes in post-Qaddafi Libya.
-From 2011 to 2013, he conducted research for PHR on violations of medical neutrality and other human rights in the Middle East and North Africa.
-Al-Saiedi was a fellow and researcher at the Carr Center at the Harvard Kennedy School of Government, where he examined electoral systems in Iraq following the overthrow of Saddam Hussein.
-At the International Center for Transitional Justice, al-Saiedi designed intervention strategies and served as the organization’s liaison in Iraq.
-He reported on Iraqi politics and conflict for the New York Times and co-wrote a report on de-Baathification in Iraq.
+Al-Saiedi was a fellow and researcher at the Carr Center for Human Rights Policy at the Harvard Kennedy School of Government, where he examined electoral systems in Iraq following the overthrow of Saddam Hussein.
+He also was a fellow at Harvard Humanitarian Initiative and Harvard School of Public Health where he worked on a report assessing the perceptions and needs of the community affected by the conflict with ISIS.
+At the International Center for Transitional Justice, he designed intervention strategies and served as the organization’s liaison in Iraq.
+He has reported on Iraqi politics and conflict for The New York Times and co-authored a report on de-Baathification in Iraq.

 View Abdulrazzaq's writings and videos